zdefun/.emacs.d/README.md

-This is my emacs configuration tree。 I copy the emacs configuration of Steve Purcell。I done some changes.For example,I use Helm。
+This is my emacs configuration tree.
+I copy the emacs configuration of Steve Purcell.I done some changes.For example,I use Helm.